CHS is open to the public. Patient(s) can still utilize the options provided to submit documents via ONE of the following:

 - And other personal injury or liability coverage

 All Medicare-eligible patients are strongly encouraged to apply for Medicare at the age of 65 years or more.
-Please see elders care, representative, Juanita Johnson if you need assistance with applying for Medicare.
+Please see the elder’s care representative, Valentina Maxwell or call (405)964-2081Ext.
+360, if you need assistance with applying for Medicare.

 CHS Staff and/or benefits coordinator can assist with the application process for other resources.
 Failure to apply for alternate resources can result in denial of payment.